wp-plugins/wp-scheduled-themes/readme.txt

 1. This is the settings page.
 Pretty simple.

 == Changelog ==

+= 1.6 =
+* Updated to work with latest version of WordPress
+* Removed support for PHP4, which was causing some issues with logging in PHP 5.4
+* [Updated December 10, 2014]

 = 1.5 =
 * Updated to only load JS and CSS on pertinent WP Admin screens